Inspection of the detection cross section dependence of the Gallium Anomaly: The half life

 \section{The ${}^{71}\text{Ge}$ half life}

 The ${}^{71}\text{Ge}$ half life measurement in Eq.~\eqref{eq:HR} has never been questioned so far, but an inspection of Ref.~\cite{Hampel:1985zz} reveals two puzzling aspects: \begin{enumerate} \item The measurement was done in 1985.
-It is puzzling that this measurement, which is crucial for the Gallium Anomaly has not been checked with a modern technique and apparatus. \item Other previous measurements of $T_{1/2}({}^{71}\text{Ge})$ gave different values, albeit with larger uncertainties:
+It is puzzling that this measurement, which is crucial for the Gallium Anomaly has not been checked with a modern technique and apparatus. \item The other previous measurements of $T_{1/2}({}^{71}\text{Ge})$ in Eqs.~\eqref{eq:BGZZ}--\eqref{eq:GRPF} gave different values, albeit with larger uncertainties. \end{enumerate} In view of these considerations, it is worth to study what happens to the Gallium Anomaly by changing $T_{1/2}({}^{71}\text{Ge})$.
+Since $ft_{1/2}({}^{71}\text{Ge})$ is proportional to $T_{1/2}({}^{71}\text{Ge})$, from Eq.~\eqref{eq:sigmags} it is clear that